McCullers 1st to give up 5 home runs in World Series game

 Thirteen pitches later, Marsh sent a hanging slider soaring 358 feet and just over the right-center wall, where the ball dropped out of the glove of 10-year-old Ty Kuhner of Wilmington, Delaware, and bounced back onto the field.
 The home run call was upheld after a video review.

 Schwarber led off the fifth with the most majestic of the homers, launching a hanging changeup 443 feet off the shrubbery behind the center-field fence.
-McCullers crouched, then turned and watched with a pained look as the ball landed.
+McCullers crouched, then turned and watched the ball land, almost in disbelief.

-“It was kind of mind-boggling because he doesn’t give up homers,” Baker said.

 Pitching coach Bill Murphy visited the mound.
 Five pitches later, Hoskins reached out for a slider and drove it 374 feet into the front of the left-field stands.
 McCullers was pulled with a seven-run deficit.